What is digital video production and how it has revolutionized the way we create and share content?

 Let me break it down in a way that’s easy to digest:

-What is digital video production: Mind map of the types of digital video by purpose or story
+What is digital video production: Mind map of the types of digital video by purpose or story--

 Documentary